 4.1.7.4.
 Gazebos and decks

 Gazebos and decks may be approved if the materials and colors are consistent with the design criteria herein and with the design, materials, and construction of the residence to which they are appurtenant, if they are not of an unusually large size or footprint, and, if they are readily visible from the access road, that they enhance the general appearance and impression created by the design of the improvements, taken as a whole.

 4.1.7.5.
 Pools and Hot tubs

 Pools and hot tubs must be in an enclosed space, either as part of the design of the residence, or separately, as a fenced structure.
 The ARC will consider wall or fencing options that (a) do not detract from the general appearance of the lot and improvements and (b) provide safety and security from danger to third parties that might be attracted to such facilities.
 Placement on the lot shall be considered in terms of both visual and noise protection for neighbors and passers by on the access road.

 4.1.8.
 Exterior Materials

 Wood, brick, stone, glass and stucco construction, or a combination of the foregoing media, are preferred.
 In principle, metal structures will not be approved.
 Geodesic domes, yurts, and other non-traditional forms of structures will not be approved.
 Preference is given to traditional designs and methods of construction.
 Those who wish to propose unusual designs or construction materials are especially encouraged to consult with the ARC in advance.

 4.1.9.
 Roofs

 Roofs shall be made of non-reflective, fire-resistant shingle.
 Other materials of equivalent safety and appearance will be considered.
 No roof should be less than a 4/12 pitch.
 Any areas covered by a flat or sloping roof of lesser pitch should be specially addressed for snow melt and snow loads.

 4.1.10.
 Size

-If the residence is defined by the Douglas County Assessor's office as a one story structure, the minimum interior square footage (not counting garage, attics, basement, storage, deck or porch space) shall be at least 2800 square feet on a single level.
-For the purposes of this document, a "level" is defined as any horizontal walking surface within 18 vertical inches of the door sill of the primary entrance to the house.
-If the structure is more than one story tall, the minimum square footage (using the same criterion) shall be at least 3400 square feet.
+If the residence is one story tall, the minimum interior square footage (not counting garage, attics, basement, storage, deck or porch space) shall be 2800 square feet.
+If the structure is more than one story tall, the minimum square footage (using the same criterion) shall be 3400 square feet.
 Square footage shall include closet space, but not include any portion of the structure with less than a six-foot overhead.

 4.2.
 Interior Design Considerations

 4.2.1.
 Accessory apartments

 An accessory apartment may be provided in the floor plan of the residence building.

 4.2.2.
 Height restrictions

 Buildings shall comply with Douglas County height restrictions.

 4.2.3.
 Fire and building codes

 All plans and construction must conform to all applicable fire regulations and building codes in effect in the County.
 The ARC will not be responsible for checking an applicant's compliance with such requirements.

 Final Version: August 20, 2005

 Page 6.